LidiaLF/LidiaLF/README.md

-# Hi, my name is Lidia Loureiro :woman_technologist:
+# Hi, my name is Lidia :woman_technologist:
+I have recently graduated from the San Clemente High School (Santiago de Compostela), as a Higher Technician in Multi-platform Application Development.

+In my free time, I design simple projects since I need to alternate study and work in a different sector.

+All mi projects, up to now building, are made in Galician as I would like to create something that gives visibility and extended use to our language.
+In this way I hope to do my bit.

 ## Skills: